-There are lots of opinions about textbooks, their cost, their value, and their accessibility.
-This website is designed to serve as an educational tool to provide greater understanding and transparency about how textbooks are bought, sold and sourced at The College Store.
+This website is designed to serve as an educational tool for students and faculty.
+The content is focused on providing a greater understanding about how textbooks are bought, sold, and sourced at The College Store.

-Federal Law requires that course materials be listed online when students become eligible to register for classes.
-This means stores must list costs as of that date often 3 - 6 months in advance.
-Actual costs are displayed on August 1 and 2 weeks prior to the start of the Spring Semester.
-Our online ordering system will show you which titles are required, recommended or suggested for courses.
-Choose what you want to buy and in which format you would prefer - new, used, rental, and e-book.
+Ordering Online and Comparing Prices – Course material costs are displayed on August 1st and 2 weeks before the start of the Spring Semester.
+Our online ordering system will show you which titles are required, recommended, or suggested for each course.
+You can then choose what course materials to buy and in what format you would prefer – new, used, rental, and e-book.

 Credits and References